Friday, October 29, 2021

 Miller's Spring Trestle Disaster (Centre County)

-Looking across what was Miller's Spring Trestle
+Looking across what was Miller's Spring Trestle after the collapse

 Safety and progress will forever be in a race against each other.
 Such was the environment during the growth of rail travel in the mid-19th Century.
 The iron horse opened a plethora of new opportunities and the ability to tame the landscape like never before.
 However, when progress outdistances safety, only tragedy awaits at the finish line.
-On June 11, 1878, that is exactly what awaited a short train bound for Bellefonte.
+On June 11, 1878, that is exactly what awaited a train bound for Bellefonte.

 Thursday, May 13, 2021